lerna-lite/lerna-lite/README.md

 As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** installing Lerna-Lite.

-For more info on how to setup a workspace, choose the best option for you: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces)
+For more info on how to setup a workspace, choose the best option for you: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm 7+](https://docs.npmjs.com/cli/v8/using-npm/workspaces)

 ## Why create this lib/fork?

 Mainly for the following reasons:

 1. original Lerna was no longer maintained (dependencies were out of date)
-   - this is no longer true since Nrwl took ownership of Lerna, but the next few points are still valid
+   - this is no longer true since Nrwl took over ownership of Lerna, but the next few points are still valid
 2. wanted to create a smaller lib that is more modular than the original Lerna
    - the lib is smaller since we only copied half of Lerna's commands and a few are totally optional.
-   - we don't need all packages of Lerna anymore since Workspaces now exists for all package managers (npm, pnpm, yarn).
+   - we don't need all packages of Lerna anymore since Workspaces now exists for all package managers.
    - the main goal of this fork was to keep only `version` and `publish` commands in the core and make everything else as optional packages (install and use only what you need).
 3. rewrite the lib in TypeScript
 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite